Skip to Content

 What is asynchronous development

-Asynchrony can occur in either direction.
-A child with the emotional maturity of a teenager and the physical abilities of a 7-year-old, and a child with a teenager’s body and a 7-year-old mind, are both asynchronous children.
+A child with the emotional maturity of a teenager and the physical abilities of a 7-year-old and a child with a teenager’s body and a 7-year-old mind are both asynchronous children.

-Asynchronous brain development is a common problem among gifted students.
-It is characterized by a lack of coordination between cognitive and affective processes.
 Despite their intellectual ability, these children often struggle with social interactions and emotional regulation.

 What causes asynchronous development

 In asynchronous development, two or more parts of an organism develop at different rates.
-One eye might develop earlier than the other, for example.

 Giftedness definition